wpendl99/.github/profile/webFrameworks/typeScript/typeScript.md

 When this code executes the console will log `one1` because the count variable was accidentally initialized with a string instead of a number.

-With TypeScript you explicitly define the types, and as the JavaScript is transpiled (with something like Babel) an error will be generate long before the code in see by a user.
+With TypeScript you explicitly define the types, and as the JavaScript is transpiled (with something like Babel) an error will be generate long before the code is seen by a user.
 To provide type safety for our increment function, it would look like this:

 ```ts
 function increment(value: number) {